w3f/General-Grants-Program/grants/speculative/web3_analytics.md

 * Are there any other projects similar to yours?
   * We are the first decentralized Google Analytics alternative.
 To our knowledge, there's no similar project.
   * Phala.Network's TEE-Blockchain hybrid architecture design is similar to [Ekiden](https://arxiv.org/abs/1804.05141) but supports cross-contract/blockchain interoperability in addition.
 Thus we can fit into the Web3 technology stack better.
-  * Both Phala.Network and [Substrate SGX](https://github.com/libra-china-org/Web3-collaboration/blob/master/grants/speculative/substrate_sgx_proposal.md) uses TEE technology and we are likely to share some components in the future.
+  * Both Phala.Network and [Substrate SGX](https://github.com/libra-china-org/Web3-collaboration/blob/master/grants/speculative/substrate_sgx_proposal.md) use TEE technology and we share some common components.